Ransomware Cyber Attack ExplainedJuly 16, 2021 | By Comodo

 Use Security Systems

 Installing active anti-viruses/anti-malware can help detect and block malware.
-You should also get advanced endpoint security for tricky ransomware attacks that may bypass anti-viruses/anti-malware.
+You should also get advanced endpoint security for tricky ransomware cyber attacks that may bypass anti-viruses/anti-malware.